-- Friday morning didactic text review.
+- We have dedicated Friday morning didactic text review.
 Faculty members are drawn from the Medical Staff at Morristown Medical with occasional outside speakers.
 These lectures are integrated into a text review.

 - Journal Club:

-- Biweekly discussion led by residents, attendings, or the program director focused on landmark papers in general surgery or pertinent studies to know.
+- Monthly discussion led by residents, attendings, or the program director focused on landmark papers in general surgery or pertinent studies to know.

 - Surgical Audit and Surgical Grand Rounds:

 - Morbidity and Mortality Conference, or surgical audit, held prior to the surgical grand rounds on Wednesday mornings.
-Senior surgical residents generate a dialogue with attending surgeons concerning the outcome of the surgical procedures.
+Surgical residents generate a dialogue with attending surgeons concerning the outcome of the surgical procedures.
 These conferences are often coupled with a formal presentation on a timely topic or a lecture from an outside speaker.
 Our roster of outside speakers includes nationally and internationally known surgeons of unparalleled quality.
-Bimonthly multi-disciplinary rounds occur with participation from other specialties in the hospital.
+Quarterly multi-disciplinary rounds occur with participation from other specialties in the hospital.

 - Outpatient Experience:

 - Weekly surgical clinic run by the residents, and during office hours in the attending surgeon's private practice.
 A vast opportunity is offered in the four areas of patient care: patient evaluation, therapeutic decisions, operative experience and postoperative management.
 The residents also manage a minor surgical excision clinic and a month's experience in endoscopy is gained in the GI suite.
 Consistent exposure to ambulatory cases and the office experience prepares one for the operational realities of office practice.

 We've arranged our rotations so that you are afforded early exposure to the specialties, while maintaining an ongoing progression in General Surgery.
 By the end of your third year, you are fully prepared to perform surgery with assurance and safety.